 For more information please visit the Federal Bar Association website.

 The Joseph J. Mullins Scholarship has been established in memory of Mr. Mullins, an Albuquerque attorney.
 The scholarship will be awarded to a UNM School of Law student with demonstrated interest and experience in Domestic Relations Law.
 The scholarship is funded by the Center for Civic Values.
 To apply, please submit the following materials to the UNM School of Law Admissions Office at firstname.lastname@example.org: an unofficial transcript and a one-page statement describing your experiences and interest in Domestic Relations Law and explaining why you believe you should be selected to receive the award and how it will help to support your legal education and goals.

 The deadline for this scholarship is March 1st.

-The Console & Hollawell $1,000 Legal Leaders Scholarship 2014 is available to students who are pursuing a career in law.
+The Console & Hollawell $1,000 Legal Leaders Scholarship is available to students who are pursuing a career in law.
 Applicants must be pursuing a degree in the following areas: pre-law, paralegal studies, or working towards their Juris Doctorate in any concentration of the law.
-Applicants must meeting the following criteria: must be a U.S. citizen, a full-time student attending (or planning to attend on a full-time basis) an accredited institution, must demonstrate admission to or enrollment in college or law school, and have a minimum GPA of 3.0.
-The application deadline is July 15, 2014.
+Applicants must meet the following criteria: must be a U.S. citizen, a full-time student attending (or planning to attend on a full-time basis) an accredited institution, must demonstrate admission to or enrollment in college or law school, and have a minimum GPA of 3.0.
+The application deadline is July 15.